owaits/ScreenMonkey.Help/reference/clipTypes/Song/SongTags.md

 # Default Song Tags
 The following song tags are installed by default.
+They can be changed as required by using the [song tag editor](SongEditor.md).

 | Id |Quick Name | Name         | Slide Breaks |
 |----|-----------|--------------|--------|